FAQ: 13+ Admissions

 We don't take pupils into Year 11 because it is midway through the (I)GCSE/SSC programme.
 We very occasionally take pupils from our waiting list into Year 10.
-To go on to the waiting list you will need to send us a completed application form, a copy of your child's latest school report and a brief summary of their interests and achievements.
-There is no need to send the registration fee for the waiting list.
+To go on to the waiting list you will need to send us a copy of your child's latest school report and a brief summary of their interests and achievements.
+There is no need to complete an online application nor pay the registration fee for the waiting list.
 We would only arrange for testing if a place became available in Year 10.

 Can I register my child if his or her age falls outside the correct age band?